-GARTH HUDSON was born August 2nd, 1937 in Windsor, Ontario, Canada to Fred James Hudson and Olive Louella Pentland.
+GARTH HUDSON (organist, keyboardist, saxophonist, accordionist for the legendary Rock group THE BAND) was born August 2nd, 1937 in Windsor, Ontario, Canada to Fred James Hudson and Olive Louella Pentland.
 His mother played piano, accordion and sang; his father played drums, C melody saxophone, clarinet and flute, and would play piano on Christmas Eve.
-Garth’s family moved to London, Ontario around 1940.
+Garth's family moved to London, Ontario around 1940.
 He grew up there and received his education at Broughdale Public School, Medway High School, and the University of Western Ontario.
 Garth studied piano with Miss Nellie Milligan and Clifford Von Custer while learning theory, harmony, and counterpoint with Thomas Chattoe.
-He also played organ for services at St. Luke’s Anglican Church.
+He also played organ for services at St. Luke's Anglican Church.

-Garth then performed with dance bands and joined a rock and roll group, the Capers, from 1958 through 1961, before becoming the music consultant, organist and saxophonist for Ronnie Hawkins and the Hawks, the ace Arkansas-based rhythm and blues band, from 1961 to 1963.
+Garth then performed with dance bands and joined a rock and roll group, Paul London & The Capers, from 1958 through 1961, before becoming the music consultant, organist and saxophonist for Ronnie Hawkins & The Hawks, the ace Arkansas-based rhythm and blues band, from 1961 to 1963.

 After leaving Hawkins, Levon and the Hawks toured on their own.
 Albert Grossman's assistant, Mary Martin, introduced them to Bob Dylan, who recruited them to accompany him on his controversial 1966 folk-rock tour, and they settled near Woodstock, New York.
 Bob was a frequent visitor to their pink-colored house and Garth recorded their collaborations, resulting in the legendary Basement Tapes.

 In 1968, the Hawks became known simply as The Band and recorded their seminal debut album, Music From Big Pink.
 Over the next eight years, The Band continued recording and touring, releasing eight albums and performing for full houses around the world.
-Among the highlights of these shows for many in the audience, and the other Band members themselves, were Garth’s improvised introductions to “Chest Fever.”
-The Band called an end to touring with a lavish final concert on Thanksgiving 1976 as documented in Martin Scorsese’s film, The Last Waltz.
+Among the highlights of these shows for many in the audience, and the other Band members themselves is "Genetic Method," Garth's improvised introductions to "Chest Fever."
+The Band called an end to touring with a lavish final concert on Thanksgiving 1976 as documented in Martin Scorsese's film, The Last Waltz.

 Garth continued to perform with The Band frequently through the '80s and '90s.
 He moved back to the Woodstock, New York area in 1991 and recorded three CDs with The Band over the next few years.

-He has appeared on TV shows, such as Ed Sullivan, Bob Dylan’s 30th Anniversary, Woodstock ’94, The Late Show with David Letterman, The Tonight Show, Conan O’Brien, Saturday Night Live, Roots 94 (NRK-TV) Norway, Puistoblues Finland.
+He has appeared on TV shows, including Ed Sullivan, Bob Dylan's 30th Anniversary, Woodstock '94, The Late Show with David Letterman, The Tonight Show, Conan O'Brien, Saturday Night Live, Roots 94 (NRK-TV) Norway, Puistoblues Finland.

-Garth’s long-awaited first solo CD, The Sea To The North, was released in 2001.
-Garth co-produced and recorded on Burrito Deluxe’s The Whole Enchilada.
-He is developing a retrospective box set on Levon and the Hawks, 1956 to 1966, and contributed unheard tracks from his personal vault to Capitol Records’ six-disc The Band: A Musical History box set.
-Garth and Maud released their duo CD, LIVE at the WOLF (opening weekend of Wolf Performance Hall in London), as well as Garth’s CD of Music For Our Lady Queen Of The Angels.
-In 2007 he recorded at Daniel Lanois’s Toronto studio for Daniel’s album Here Is What Is, as well as appearing in Daniel’s Feature Documentary Film of the same name.
-Garth produced and released the lauded Garth Hudson Presents A Canadian Celebration of The Band in 2010 and has contributed to most of the tracks for The Beautiful Old 2013.
+Garth's first solo CD, The Sea To The North, was released in 2001.
+Garth coproduced and recorded on Burrito Deluxe's The Whole Enchilada.
+He is developing a retrospective box set on Levon and the Hawks, 1956 to 1966, and contributed unheard tracks from his personal vault to Capitol Records' six-disc The Band: A Musical History box set.
+Garth and Sister Maud released their duo CD, LIVE at the WOLF (opening weekend of Wolf Performance Hall in London), as well as Garth's CD of Music For Our Lady Queen Of The Angels.
+In 2007 he recorded at Daniel Lanois' Toronto studio for Daniel's album Here Is What Is, as well as appearing in Daniel's Feature Documentary Film of the same name.
+Garth produced and released the lauded Garth Hudson Presents A Canadian Celebration of The Band in 2010.
+He contributed to most of the tracks for The Beautiful Old 2013.
+Then Garth reached again into his vault for more tapes that he recorded and played on in the basement with Bob Dylan and The Hawks.
+They were restored and the collaboration was released as Bob Dylan and The Band: Basement Tapes Complete and Bob Dylan and The Band: Basement Tapes Raw 2014 (though they were still The Hawks).
+It was in the Top 10 on Record Store Day 2015 and Billboard at no. 6 with Garth's limited and signed pink heavy vinyls & black vinyls of Dylan: The Basement Tape (a restored demo intended for other artists).

 Mr. Hudson enjoys producing, composing, arranging and performing with Sister Maud and his eleven-piece band.
-He lectures around the world, teaches Master Classes when his schedule allows and continues to prepare the syllabus for The GARTH HUDSON Institute featuring his innovative learning methods.
+He lectures around the world, teaches Master Classes when his schedule allows and continues to prepare the syllabus for The GARTH HUDSON School Of Music featuring his innovative learning methods.

-Garth was inducted into the JUNO Hall of Fame (The Band), 1989 • The Rock and Roll Hall of Fame (The Band), 1994 • Canada South Blues Society, Lifetime Achievement Award, 2002 • Hamilton Music Scene Award, Instrumentalist of the Year, 2005 • Hamilton Dofasco Lifetime of Achievement Award (The Band), 2007 • Grammy Lifetime of Achievement Award (The Band), 2008. • Blues Hall of Fame, Legendary Blues Artist, 2012. • London Music Awards, Lifetime of Achievement Award, 2012.
+Awards: Garth was inducted into the JUNO Hall of Fame (The Band), 1989 • The Rock and Roll Hall of Fame (The Band), 1994 • Canada South Blues Society, Lifetime Achievement Award, 2002 • Hamilton Music Scene Award, Instrumentalist of the Year, 2005 • Hamilton Dofasco Lifetime of Achievement Award (The Band), 2007 • Grammy Lifetime of Achievement Award (The Band), 2008 • Blues Hall of Fame, Legendary Blues Artist, 2012 • London Music Awards, Lifetime of Achievement Award, 2012 • Jack Richardson Music Awards, London Music Hall of Fame, 2014 • Canadian Walk of Fame (The Band), 2014 • New York Blues Hall of Fame, 2015.

 www.GarthHudson.com • www.GarthandSisterMaud.com